egoist/poi.js.org/docs/options.md

 }
 ```

-You can use this option in Poi config file if you don't want extra config file for babel.
+When `babel` is not set, Poi will search for babel config file in current directory and disable nested babel config files.

 ### transformModules